Lifestyle Photo ofMoon and Star Fidget Rings on Galaxy Background

 Partial and total eclipses alone are not once-in-a-lifetime opportunities.
 Granted, they usually have months and years in between their occurrences but it is possible to see more than one in a lifetime.

-This eclipse is particularly special because it is traveling.
+The 2024 total solar eclipse is particularly special because it traveled.
 Usually, an eclipse is confined to one area and you need to prepare and travel to see it.
-The total solar eclipse happening April 8th is going to be traveling from coast to coast in North America, which only happens every hundred-years or so.
+The total solar eclipse that happened on April 8, 2024 traveled from coast to coast in North America, which only happens every hundred-years or so.

 Pretty exciting, right?
 Thinking about this once-in-a-lifetime opportunity got us thinking about what that means and how to fully enjoy those experiences.

 It's not often that we get to know ahead of time that something is a "once-in-a-lifetime" experience.
-In the case of the eclipse, we know when it's happening and where we can view it.
+In the case of the total solar eclipse, we knew when it was happening and where it could be viewed.
 However, a lot of the time moments like these pass us by in an instant, and we forget to truly enjoy them.

 Obviously, this is all easier said than done, but the eclipse might just be the perfect moment to start thinking about your life and what moments feel "once-in-a-lifetime" to you.

-We hope you are able to see the total solar eclipse and experience this special moment!
-Consider putting together a watch party with friends so you can all appreciate it together.
+We hope you were able to see the total solar eclipse and experience the special moment!
+Use this as a reminder to start making more unforgettable memories with the people you care about so you always have them to cherish.

 If you really want to be festive during the eclipse, check out these designs for yourself or to share with friends: